Edited on 6/16/2019: Manfred Seel was eliminated as Tristan Bruebach’s killer. From the Wikipedia entry on Seel:

 Addressing Problems with the Seel Case

 Upon hearing about Manfred Seel, I immediately did what any true crime buff who spent years reading about serial killers and profilers would do: I put on my amateur criminologist cap and sought answers to some questions that made it hard for me to buy that Seel killed these six victims.
 Specifically, I wondered how it was that Seel managed to have such long cooling-off periods between murders – up to twenty years between attacks.
 Serial killers don’t often manage to remain stable and calm that long between killings.
-I also wondered how it was that Seel killed coworkers, then prostitutes, then a boy, then another prostitute, when generally serial killers stay within one specific type of victim.
+I also wondered how it was that Seel killed unskilled workers who worked near him, then prostitutes, then a boy, then another prostitute, when generally serial killers stay within one specific type of victim.
 Luckily, I found some answers, and while I may not wholly buy these explanations, I also know that the German police were not just trying to close old cases by attributing them to a convenient patsy (looking at you, Texas law enforcement).
 They have sound reasons for believing Seel committed these murders.
 Also, I am not a professional in any capacity in law enforcement so my skepticism doesn’t mean as much as it does coming from someone who is trained as a profiler or an investigator.

 Still, even with that caveat, the answers made sense, or came close enough.